FIN392/Raspberry/How_to_get_your_Raspberry_Pi_up_and_running.md

 ## <a name="startup"></a>First boot

-*(Steps to take in Raspberry Pi)*
+*(From your Raspberry Pi)*

-Connect a monitor to the Raspberry Pi's HDMI port, insert the SD card, and power it on.
+Plug a monitor into the HDMI port, insert the SD card, and power it on.

-After several minutes and restarts, you will see something similar to this:
+Give it a few minutes (it might restart a couple of times).
+You should see something like this:

 ```
 Raspbian GNU/Linux 12 FIN392PI tty1